terrifictable/Discord_CLI/README.md

 </div>

 <br><br>
+<h3>(i will mby write the cli in python and c/c++, just for fun)<br>
+Idea:
+A discord bot is on server X and sends chat messages to the webserver (which acts like an api) the CLI client will request the webserver for chat messages (if there is a better way to do this i will change that).
+The CLI client sends chat messages by sending a post request to discords official api<br><br>
-<h2>Inspired by... some gihub repo i cant find anymore
+<br>Inspired by... some gihub repo i cant find anymore